Purullator/Purullator/README.md

  Hello there 👋
 - 🌱 I’m currently learning HTML, CSS, JS, PHP, MYSQL
 - 👯 I’m looking to FULL STACK DEVELOPMENT, BACKEND DEV
-- ⚡ Eager to start learning Next.js and Node.js
+- ⚡ Focused on PHP but eager to start learning Next.js and Node.js
 - 📫 How to reach me : https://github.com/Purullator/